embench/embench-iot/doc/README.md

 - `--metric`.
 A space separated list of section types to include when calculating the benchmark metric.
 Permitted values ares `text`, `data`, `rodata`, `bss`.
 Default value `text`.
+- `--text-output`: Output the text in a plain text format.
+This is the default.
+- `--json-output`: Output the results in json format, instead of the default plain text format.
+- `--baseline-output`: Output results in a format suitable for use as baseline data instead of the default text format.
+This can be used instead of the reference data in `baseline-data/size.json`.
 - `--help`: Provide help on the arguments.

 ### Running the benchmark of code speed